fsdBiswajit/Provision/README.md

 # Provision (Responsive)

-provision is a static responsive website.
+provision is a responsive website.

 ## Project idea